johnyob/aml/README.md

-# aml
+# AML
-ML with Ambivalence and GADTs
+> An ML with ambivalent types and type-level equalities

+## Getting Started